abbax-assessment/devops/README.md

 The application consists of a frontend connected to an API that submits tasks to an Amazon SQS queue, while a separate microservice, deployed on Amazon ECS, processes these tasks.
 Currently, the tasks are designed solely to consume CPU resources for 2–5 seconds, simulating a workflow without performing any meaningful operations.

-Here is a quick glance off the app flow from the `AWS X-RAY Service Map`
+Here is a quick glance off the app flow from the `AWS X-RAY Service Map`:

 ![alt text](image-1.png)

 *It's key characteristics are*: